hammer-mt/hommmer/CONTRIBUTING.md

 %pip install -e your/local/path
 ```

 I like working from Jupyter Notebook (Anaconda) because if you run `%load_ext autoreload` then `%autoreload 2` the module will auto-reload on every saved change to your local package!
+Note: restart the kernal if you run into an error with classes.

 7. Make your changes / contributions